in-luenceru/monitoring-agent-windows/README-AgentControl.md

 ## License

-This script is provided as-is for managing Wazuh Windows agents.
+This script is provided as-is for managing Monitoring Agent Windows.
 Use in accordance with your organization's security policies.